godotengine/godot-docs/tutorials/inputs/inputevent.rst

 When sending events to its child and descendant nodes, the viewport will do so, as depicted in the following graphic, in a reverse depth-first order, starting with the node at the bottom of the scene tree, and ending at the root node.
-Excluded from this process are embedded Windows and SubViewports.
+Excluded from this process are Windows and SubViewports.

 .. image:: img/input_event_scene_flow.png